Cactus Bowl: Most appearances

 As of 2023, Cincinnati, Houston, and UCF are the only current Big 12 schools that have not played in this bowl, albeit some while having previous conference affiliations.
 Eight of the current Big 12 schools have appeared multiple times.
-Former Big 12 member Missouri have appeared in the bowl, but former Big 12 members Nebraska, Texas and Texas A&M have not.
+Former Big 12 member Missouri has appeared in the bowl, but former Big 12 members Nebraska, Texas and Texas A&M have not.